jayachhuttani/Flappy-Bird-Game/README.md

 ## How to Play

-1. Clone the project files to this repository.
-2. Ensure that you have Python 3 and the Pygame library installed on your computer.
+1. Ensure that you have Python 3 and the Pygame library installed on your computer.
-3. Navigate to the project directory in your terminal.
+2. Navigate to the project directory in your terminal.
-4. Start the game by using the command `python3 main.py`.
+3. Start the game by using the command `python3 main.py`.
-5. Use the spacebar key on the keyboard to control the bird's upward movement.
+4. Use the spacebar key on the keyboard to control the bird's upward movement.
-6. If the player collides, they can restart the game by pressing the ESC key.
+5. If the player collides, they can restart the game by pressing the ESC key.

 ## Why This Project?

 - A great opportunity to enhance your fundamental Python programming skills.
 - An engaging and interactive way to dive into game programming.
 - A chance to practice game mechanics and using the Pygame library.

-## Contributions and Development

-If you're interested in contributing to this project, feel free to open a pull request.
-We welcome suggestions for adding new features, fixing bugs, or improving the overall experience.

-## License

-This project is licensed under the Apache License 2.0.
-For more information, please refer to the `LICENSE` file.

 ---